Tongue Ties: What, So What, What To Do

 “tongue tied” (my first time hearing the word, my newborn’s experience) #

 The hospital lactation consultant had checked in on Kristi and Eden and pronounced all as fine.
-The at-home lactation consultant said:

-- Eden and Kristi, nursing as usual
+- Eden and Kristi, nursing as usual (feeding 1)

 And all of this happens every two hours, start-to-start.
 We’d spend an hour feeding, rest a bit, and then another hour would pass and we’d start it all over again.
+Slowly but surely, she drank lots of donated milk from other nursing moms, she began more then eventually suffient nutrition from her mom (because post tongue-tie-release, her entire mouth could suck correctly, so her mom’s body was getting all the helpful signals to generate milk, which it did.)

 We tracked everything to the nearest 5 or 10 ml, at the very beginning.
 After a weekend of this, and a weigh-in at the pediatrician’s office, we could see that Eden was gaining weight, and we all collectively breathed a sigh of relief.